 - During medical internship, up to 4 weeks of elective time can be used for research.

-- The resident will meet with RC program directors (Drs.
-Denninger, Ongur, and Baker) and PI’s (Drs.
-Fava and Greenfield) to support finding a research mentor(s) and choosing a research setting that best complements and advances their research interests.
+- The resident will meet with the RCP directors (Drs.
+Denninger, Ongur, and Baker), RCP PI’s (Drs.
+Fava and Greenfield), and their assigned Research Career Mentor in support of finding a scientific mentor(s) and choosing a research setting that best complements and advances their research interests.

 - By the end of PGY-1, the resident should establish a research mentor to work with during the residency.
 The mentor is expected to help the resident select an appropriate project, remain focused on a limited feasible set of goals, and navigate the ever-present temptations to participate in low-yield activities (e.g., workshops or meetings without clear training value, publications in non-peer-reviewed journals or books, etc.).

-- During PGY3, all residents (RCP and otherwise) are expected to spend 1 day per week (10 hrs) pursuing academic or research interests during the eight months of the year not on the MGH Consult Liaison Rotation.
-How they spend this time is typically left to residents, in consultation with their academic/research mentor, Training Mentor, the Training Director, and other supervisors.
+- During PGY-3, all residents (RCP and otherwise) are expected to spend 1 day per week (10 hrs) pursuing academic or research interests during the eight months of the year not on the MGH Consult Liaison Rotation.
+How they spend this time is typically left up to residents, in consultation with their Research Career Mentor, Scientific Mentor, Training Mentor, the Residency Director, and other supervisors.

-- An additional 1 day per week (10 hrs) is available for protected research time for RCP residents who can demonstrably take advantage of this time to further their specific research goals.
+- An additional 1 day per week (10 hrs) is available for protected research time for RCP residents who can demonstrably utilize this time to further their specific research goals.
 Decisions about additional research time are made each Spring.

 - Up to 35 hours per week is available to spend in research activity.

-- Funding opportunities for PGY-5 and beyond are readily available within and beyond the Harvard Psychiatry Research Grants Programs and will be pursued under the guidance of the research mentor.
+- Funding opportunities for PGY-5 and beyond are readily available within and beyond the Harvard Psychiatry Research Grants Programs and will be pursued under the guidance of residents’ Research Career and Scientific Mentors.